wireapp/wire-android/README.md

 # App flavours

 We have a few different app flavours with different intended usages.
 Each app flavour has a different icon background colour to enable easier distinction.
-To see how they are customised in details, check [the customization file](./default.json).
+To see how they are customised in details, check [the flavour configuration file](./default.json).

 | Name     | Icon background colour | Description / Intended Usage                                                                                                                                                                      | Logging Enabled | Default Backend |
 |----------|------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|-----------------|